Revisionist Zionism: Lehi

+A group of fighters with particularly militant views in the Irgun formed an underground movement called "The Fighters for the Freedom of Israel" or the Stern Gang.
+This group used terrorism and political assassinations to try to expel the British from Palestine.
+Following Israel's declaration of independence in May 1948, both the Irgun and the Stern Gang were dissolved and many of the organization's members joined the Israel Defense Forces.

-The movement called Lehi and nicknamed the "Stern Gang" by the British, was led by Avraham "Yair" Stern, until his death.
+The movement called Lehi, and nicknamed the "Stern Gang" by the British, was led by Avraham "Yair" Stern until his death.
 Stern did not join the Revisionist Zionist party in university but instead joined another group called Hulda.
 He formed Lehi in 1940 as an offshoot from Irgun, which was initially named Irgun Zvai Leumi be-Yisrael (National Military Organization in Israel or NMO).
 Following Stern's death in 1942—shot by a British police officer—and the arrest of many of its members, the group went into eclipse until it was reformed as "Lehi" under a triumvirate of Israel Eldad, Natan Yellin-Mor, and Yitzhak Shamir.
-Lehi was guided also by spiritual leader Uri Zvi Greenberg.
-The Lehi, in particular their members in prison, were encouraged in their struggle by Rabbi Aryeh Levin, a greatly respected Jewish sage of the time.
 Shamir became the Prime Minister of Israel forty years later.

-Irgun—and, to a lesser extent, Lehi—were influenced by the romantic nationalism of Italian nationalist Giuseppe Garibaldi.
-The movement's activities were independent of any diaspora leadership, but were backed by several figures in the diaspora.
+Stern viewed Zionism as a national liberation movement and supported armed struggle to achieve independence.
+He did not want to wait until Britain's war against Nazi Germany was over to begin an armed revolt against the British occupation of Palestine.

 While the Irgun stopped its activities against the British during World War II, at least until 1944, Lehi continued guerrilla warfare against the British authorities.
 It considered the British rule of Mandatory Palestine to be an illegal occupation, and concentrated its attacks mainly against British targets (unlike the other underground movements, which were also involved in fighting against Arab paramilitary groups).

-In 1940, Lehi proposed intervening in the Second World War on the side of Nazi Germany to attain their help in expelling Britain from Mandate Palestine and to offer their assistance in "evacuating" the Jews of Europe.
-Late in 1940, Lehi representative Naftali Lubenchik was sent to Beirut where he met the German official Werner Otto von Hentig (see Lehi (group)#Wartime contacts with Italy and Nazi Germany).

-Lehi prisoners captured by the British generally refused to present a defence when brought to trial in British courts.
-They would only read out statements in which they declared that the court, representing an occupying force, had no jurisdiction over them.
-For the same reason, Lehi prisoners refused to plead for amnesty, even when it was clear that this would have spared them from the death penalty.
-In two cases, Lehi men killed themselves in prison to deprive the British of the ability to hang them.

-Tensions between the Irgun and Lehi simmered until the two groups forged an alliance during the 1947–1949 Palestine war.
+Stern reached out to Nazi Germany under Hitler and Italy under Mussolini since both of these regimes opposed the British.
+After World War II, the triumvirate that replaced Stern reached out to the Soviet Union to try to find an ally against Britain.